Arcadesys/studio.thearcades.me/src/blog/DoctorStrangeCode.md

 {% youtube "1_Z5iir0PMo", "Rapid Prototyping Demo" %}

 Since we're **vibe-coding**, we won't waste time slogging through boilerplate.
-Instead, we focus on the design and flow _first._
+Instead, we focus on the design and flow _first_, so that we can define our data contract before we get into trouble down the road.

 Before unleashing something as powerful as Claude 3.7 on an empty codebase, you need a clear vision.
 Thankfully, that's never been easier.